This post was last updated on May 23rd, 2019 at 01:36 pm

-I’m Hayley Stainton, a normal Generation Y girl who, at aged 18, knew there was more to life than the realms of suburbia, a bland social calendar and two weeks in the sun each year.
+I’m a normal Generation Y woman who, at aged 18, knew there was more to life than the realms of suburbia, a bland social calendar and two weeks in the sun each year.
 I craved adventure, intellectual stimulation and a sense of ‘the unknown’.

 In the last decade I have had exactly that.

-I’ve worked in a bar in Crete, travelled solo, Cabin Crew, climbed TWO mountains, completed a PhD, written a couple of books, got married, had a baby, almost went bankrupt and come out the other side, have published in the top academic journal for tourism research and visited countless along the way.
+I’ve worked in a bar in Crete, travelled solo, travelled the world as Cabin Crew, climbed TWO mountains, completed a PhD, written a couple of books, got married, had two babies, almost went bankrupt and come out the other side, have published in the top academic journal for tourism research and visited countless along the way.

 How did I do it?